 Preheat oven: 350 degrees

-Sift the flour, sugar, baking powder, salt and baking soda together in a large bowl.
+Sift the flour, sugar, baking powder, salt, and baking soda together in a large bowl.
 Cut in butter until mixture is crumbly.
 Add egg, orange peel and juice all at once.
 Stir until mixture is evenly moist.
 Fold in cranberries.
 Spoon batter into prepared muffin cups, 2/3 full.
-Bake at 350 degrees 25-30 minutes or until golden brown.
+Bake at 350, 25-30 minutes or until golden brown.
 Makes 15 muffins.

 Beat eggs in a bowl until light.
-Gradually add sugar, then flour.
-Finally, cut in the butter.
-Combine until smooth.
-Spread over filling mixture.
+Gradually add sugar, then flour, then cut butter into sugar/flour mixture.

-Bake at 325 degrees for 45 minutes, until crust is golden brown.
+Bake at 325 for 45 minutes until crust is golden brown.
 Serve warm or cold with whipped cream or ice cream.

 1 pie crust shell

-1 ¼ cups fresh or frozen cranberries, halved
+1 1/4 cuts fresh or frozen cranberries, halved

 1/3 cup chopped walnuts